jhumci/MCI-MSE_Aufgaben/PÜ1/DiscussionSummary.md

 #### What information is included in the data?

-The data includes the ecg data from all three subjects, aswell as the power of each of them.
+The data includes the ecg-data from all three subjects, aswell as the power-data of each of them.
 With that data you can calculate important results.

 #### How is the data resolved in time and how long are the performance tests?